dfernandezm/GraffiTab-Backend/digitalOcean/provision/database.md

 * How to use Redis brief tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis)

-The current configuration file with placeholders is provided `redis.conf`.
-Redis should be started as:
+The current configuration file with placeholders is provided in `redis.conf`.
+This file should be placed in `/etc/redis/redis.conf`, which is read by the main service script, under `/etc/init.d/redis-server`.
+Redis should be started as a regular service:

 ```
-$ redis-server /path/to/redis.conf &
+$ service redis-server start
 ```

 To test that the installation was correct:
 ```
 # Start up redis
-$ redis-server /path/to/config &
+$ service redis-server start | status | stop

 # This should give error as we are securing it
 $ redis-cli keys '*'